anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   a subsequent RA.
 In BRSKI-AE it is needed if a backend RA is used, and in this case, the LRA is co-located with the registrar.

-LCMPP:
-: Lightweight CMP Profile {{RFC9483}}

 MASA:
 : Manufacturer Authorized Signing Authority

-on-site:
-: locality of a component or service or functionality at the site of the registrar

 off-site:
 : locality of component or service or functionality, such as RA or CA, not at the site of the registrar.
   This may be a central site or a cloud service, to which connection may be intermittent.

+on-site:
+: locality of a component or service or functionality at the site of the registrar

+PKI/registrar confirm:
+: acknowledgment of the PKI on the certificate confirm

 pledge:
 : device that is to be bootstrapped into a target domain.